nabsul/k8s-yaml-alternative/README.md

 ## The YAML Approach

-- Generate your yaml file with `npm run generate generated.yaml`.
+- Generate your yaml file with `npm run generate`.
 - Create the empty namespace with `kubectl create namespace k8s-ts-test`
 - Apply the yaml with `kubectl apply -f generated.yaml`